gravity-technologies/grvt-ts-sdk/README.md

 });

 // Transfer examples
-// Note: The signature field is optional.
-If not provided, the SDK will automatically compute it using the apiSecret.
+// Note: the signature field is optional.
+If not provided, the SDK will automatically compute it using the apiSecret and provided signing options

 // Standard transfer
 const transfer1 = await client.transfer({